NickKelly1/nkp-is-promise/README.md

 /**
  * Does the unknown value conform to the Promise interface?
  *
- * @param value the value
+ * @param value   any value
- * @returns     whether the value is promise-like
+ * @returns       whether the value is Promise
  */
 declare function isPromise<T>(value: PromiseLike<T> | unknown): value is Promise<T>;

 /**
  * Does the unknown value conform to the PromiseLike interface?
  *
- * @param value the value
+ * @param value   any value
- * @returns     whether the value is promise-like
- */
-declare function isPromiseLike<T>(value: PromiseLike<T> | unknown): value is PromiseLike<T>;
+ * @returns       whether the value is a PromiseLike */ declare function isPromiseLike<T>(value: PromiseLike<T> | unknown): value is PromiseLike<T>;

 /**
  * Does the PromiseLike value conform to the Promise interface?
  *
- * @param value the PromiseLike value
+ * @param like    PromiseLike value
  * @returns       whether the value is a Promise
  */
 declare function andIsPromise<T>(like: PromiseLike<T>): like is Promise<T>;
 ```